jameshyojaelee/TIGER_OT/README.md

 - `docs/GUIDE_SELECTION_AND_VALIDATION.md` – MM0/MM1/MM2 interpretation and transcript-level validation walkthrough.
 - `docs/WORKFLOW_STATUS.txt` – Current validation snapshot.
 - `docs/UPDATE_SUMMARY.txt` – Recent changes and upgrade notes.

-Questions or issues?
-Open a ticket in the lab tracker or message the TIGER maintainers on Slack.